 By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 “Escaped” comes from two words: to flee or to be a fugitive and away from.
 Christians escaped by flight from the corruption in the world when we became Christians.
 The Christian became a fugitive from the sin capacity at the point of his salvation.

 The Greek indicates that we escaped in principle, not practice.
 We escaped by positional truth.
 We are not trying to escape, but we escaped.

 God delivered us from the world by coming to know Christ personally.

-In principle, the Holy Spirit indwells us but the filling of the Holy Spirit means that the Holy Spirit must control our lives.
-One is principle and the other is experience.
+In principle, the Holy Spirit indwells us, but the filling of the Holy Spirit means that the Holy Spirit must control our lives.
+One is the principle, and the other is experience.
 How does your experience line up with principle?
 Some of you have not escaped in practice.

 Ro 6:6, “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”

 Our sin capacity perpetuates in us through physical birth (Ps.
 51:5; 1 Ti 2:13,14).
 By being born in the lineage of Adam, we inherit the sin capacity.
 By spiritual birth, we inherit the lineage of Christ (Ro 5:12).
 Both the sin capacity and the divine capacity operate in the Christian until he dies (1 Jn 1:8; 1 Co 3:1).
-The sin capacity does not continue in our resurrection body (Ph 3:21; 1 Co 15:56).
+The sin capacity does not continue in our resurrection body (Php 3:21; 1 Co 15:56).

 Personal sin is our sin capacity expressing itself in experience.
 When the sin capacity controls the Christian, the Bible calls this carnality (Ro 7:14; 1 Co 3:1-3).
 He reverts to living by spiritual death (Ro 5:12)!
 The source of the sin capacity is spiritual death.
 Spiritual death is death toward God.

 We escaped from the sin capacity in principle when Jesus died on the cross.